rbisdorff/Digraph3/docSphinx/tutorial.rst

 Introduction
 ------------

-In this tutorial we address the problem of **rating multiple criteria performances** of a set of potential decision alternatives with respect to empirical order statistics, ie performance quantiles learned from historical performance data gathered from similar decision alternatives observed in the past (see [CPSTAT-L5]_).
+In this tutorial we address the problem of **rating multiple criteria performances** of a set of potential decision alternatives with respect to empirical order statistics, i.e. performance quantiles learned from historical performance data gathered from similar decision alternatives observed in the past (see [CPSTAT-L5]_).

 To illustrate the decision problem we face, consider for a moment that, in a given decision aid study, we observe, for instance in the Table below, the multi-criteria performances of two potential decision alternatives, named *a1001* and *a1010*, marked on 7 **incommensurable** preference criteria: 2 **costs** criteria *c1* and *c2* (to **minimize**) and 6 **benefits** criteria *b1* to *b5* (to **maximize**).